mrdulin/apollo-server-express-starter/README.md

 # apollo-server-express-starter

+This project introduces the important concepts and usage of `GraphQL` and `apollo`, as well as some typical issues such as `pagination` and `N+1 query`.

 ## Usage

-1. `npm i`
+- `npm i` to install dependencies

-2. If you use vscode, select `typescript` version to local version
+- If you use vscode, select `typescript` version to local version

-3. take a look about `.vscode/launch.json`, you will find how to launch program of each sample
+- Take a look at `.vscode/launch.json` file, you will find how to launch program for each sample